usnistgov/SDNist/README.md

    ```
    The sdnist-1.4.0b2-py3-none-any.whl file should be in the list printed by the above command; otherwise, follow steps 4 and 5 again to download the .whl file.

-11. Install sdnist Python library:
+12. Install sdnist Python library:
    ```
    (venv) c:\\sdnist-project> pip install sdnist-1.4.1b1-py3-none-any.whl
    ```

-12. Installation is successful if executing the following command outputs a help menu for the sdnist.report package:
+13. Installation is successful if executing the following command outputs a help menu for the sdnist.report package:
    ```
    (venv) c:\\sdnist-project> python -m sdnist.report -h
    ```
    Output:
    ```
-   usage: __main__.py [-h] [--data-root DATA_ROOT] [--download DOWNLOAD] PATH_SYNTHETIC_DATASET TARGET_DATASET_NAME
+   usage: __main__.py [-h] [--data-root DATA_ROOT] [--download DOWNLOAD] PATH_DEIDENTIFIED_DATASET TARGET_DATASET_NAME

    positional arguments:
-   PATH_SYNTHETIC_DATASET
+   PATH_DEIDENTIFIED_DATASET
-                         Location of synthetic dataset (csv or parquet file)
+                         Location of deidentified dataset (csv or parquet file)
-   TARGET_DATASET_NAME   Select name of the target dataset that was used to generated given synthetic dataset
+   TARGET_DATASET_NAME   Select name of the target dataset that was used to generated given deidentified dataset

    optional arguments:
    \-h, \--help            show this help message and exit